junhan/learnmachinelearning/doc/asr-development.md

 pip install deepspeech-gpu
 ```

-use deep speech project in an offline mode
+The following steps are same as using CPU.

 # some caveat and workaround for deepspeech
 ## handle longer audio
-deepspeech handles small chunks of audio best, so [it cannot handle longer audio directly](https://discourse.mozilla.org/t/longer-audio-files-with-deep-speech/22784)
+mozilla deepspeech handles small chunks of audio best, and [it cannot handle longer audio directly](https://discourse.mozilla.org/t/longer-audio-files-with-deep-speech/22784)

-workaround: split the audio into smaller chunks using VAD (Voice activity detection) detector, and there is a python library (py-webrtcvad) for that.
+workaround: split the audio into smaller chunks using VAD (Voice activity detection) detector, and webrtcvad is a good library for VAD and it is developed by google.
+There is a python wrapper (py-webrtcvad) for it.

 This will decrease the audio length as it remove the gap between voices.
-It may not be appropriate for the case that needs exact alignment between text and audio.
-But it should be sufficient for most cases.
+It may not be appropriate for the special case that needs exact alignment between text and audio.
+But it should be sufficient for common scenarios.

 ## mozilla's deepspeech v0.2 support real time transcribing
 [Streaming RNNs in TensorFlow](https://hacks.mozilla.org/2018/09/speech-recognition-deepspeech/)

-instead of a bi-direction RNN, a uni-direction RNN is used
+Instead of a bi-direction RNN, a uni-direction RNN is used

 try this out and find out if this feature is usable in ivr scenario

 Some existing robodialer blocker applications performs around 70% accuracy, and use this as a baseline.

-## remove background noise from a voice recording
+## remove noise from a voice recording
+Noise can usually be grouped into two catagories: constant/repeatedly or sporadically.
+The while noise (i.e., static, or the noise does not change) can be removed by applying a noise profile to the whole audio sample.
+For the sporadic ones, normal Noise Reduction won't help with intermittent noise unfortunately.

+background noise (some other human voice, music) and static (, white noise or radio).
+It is not

 audacity and sox provide utility to remove background noise

 if deepspeech cannot provide reasonable result, try to remove the background noise and test again.

+refer to [librivox's noise cleaning wiki](https://wiki.librivox.org/index.php/Noise_Cleaning) about how to do this with audacity.

+some golden rules: always run light noise removal twice than to do it aggressively once.

 ```
 Create noise file from silence + room's noise